jefferyq2/ae5-rstudio/TOOLS.md

 # Version 5.5.2 Update

-With Version 5.5.2, we have elected to incorporate formal support for the Tools volume directly into our managed peristence functionality.
+With Version 5.5.2, we have elected to incorporate formal support for the `/tools` volume directly into our managed peristence functionality.
 Specifically, `tools` is now a formal entry in the persistence configuration alongside `projects`, `environments`, and `gallery`.
 This approach greatly simplifies the process of managing the installation of additional IDEs.
-In particular, AE5 manages the read-write status of `tools` the same way as it does for `environments` and `gallery`, simplifying installing or updating tools.
+In particular, AE5 controls the read-write status of `tools` the same way as it does for `environments` and `gallery`, simplifying the management of this volume.

-**If you are performing a fresh installation of 5.5.2,** please follow the standard method for activating Managed Persistence.
+**If you are performing a fresh installation of 5.5.2,** please follow our improved installation instructions.
+You wil be able to activate managed persistence during the installation process.
-This documentation has been updated to include the addition of support for the `tools` volume.
-In particular, there is a new, streamlined configuration method that automatically partitions the managed persistence volume into `tools`, `projects`, `environments`, and `gallery` for you.

-**If you are performing an in-place upgrade to 5.5.2, and do not have managed persistence enabled yet**, complete the upgrade first, and then follow the standard method for activating Managed Persistence, which now includes the `tools` volume support.
+**If you are upgrading a cluster that does not have managed persistence**, complete the upgrade to 5.5.2 first *before* activating managed persistence.

-**If you are performing an in-place upgrade to 5.5.2, and you have enabled managed persistence but not the tools volume**, complete the upgrade first, which will preserve your existing managed persistence configuration.
-Once the upgrade is complete, you will just need to add a `tools` volume to your `peristence:` section.
-For example, if your persistence configuration looks like this:
+**If you are upgrading a cluster with managed peristence**, complete the upgrade first.
+This will preserve your existing managed persistence configuration.
+Once this is complete, it is straightforward to add the `tools` volume to your `peristence:` section.
+For example, suppose your persistence configuration looks like this:

 ```
 persistence: